Peppe289/GUI-rks/README.md

 ### Install dependencies

+Install TK.
+For Ubuntu:

+    sudo apt install python3-tk

-You can install all modules with `sudo` or without.
+For other, you can install all modules with `sudo` or without.

 #### Install with sudo

-Install all the modules with `sudo pip3 install -r requirements.txt`
+Install all the modules with

+    sudo pip3 install -r requirements.txt

 #### Install without sudo
 Install all the modules without sudo: